Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Problem formulation

 The purpose of this work is to suppress linear instabilities with an actuation specifically designed to stifle the growth of linear perturbations.
 Since this actuation will be based on the linear dynamics of this perturbation, we first need the establish the set of equations that govern its linear dynamics.
 From \cite{Kumar:JFM2020}, linear perturbations grow from a class of equilibrium solutions of Eqs. (\ref{eq:u}-\ref{eq:div_u}) and boundary conditions (\ref{eq:bc_top},~\ref{eq:bc_bot}) that are planar and invariant along ${\bf e}_z$, hence of the form ${\bf U}(x,y)$, $\bar{T}(x,y)$.
 Baroclinicity due to the isothermal condition along the solidification front precludes any purely diffusive thermal equilibrium, so ${\bf U}(x,y)$ is never homogeneously zero and both ${\bf U}(x,y)$ and $\bar{T}(x,y)$ must be found as a fully nonlinear two-dimensional solution of the equations.
 It follows that perturbations to this equilibrium ${\bf q}^\prime (x,y,z,t)=({\bf u},T)^\top - ({\bf U}, \bar{T})^\top=({\bf u}^\prime(x,y,z,t), T^\prime(x,y,z,t))^\top$, are governed by the linear system of equations governing the evolution of infinitesimal perturbations,

 where

-and $p^\prime$ is determined by the constraint $\nabla \cdot {\bf u}^\prime = 0$.
-We will refer to equation (\ref{eq:direct}) as the direct perturbation equation, and to $\mathcal{L}$ as the direct linear operator.
+{Since $p^\prime$ is determined by the constraint $\nabla \cdot {\bf u}^\prime = 0$, it is therefore not included in the state vector ${\bf q}^\prime$.} We will refer to equation (\ref{eq:direct}) as the direct perturbation equation, and to $\mathcal{L}$ as the direct linear operator.
 The boundary conditions for the base flow are the same as those for the main variables.
 As a result, the perturbation variables satisfy the homogeneous counterparts of the boundary conditions associated with the base flow.
 Since the base flow is invariant along ${\bf e}_z$ and $\mathcal{L}$ does not explicitly depend upon time, the perturbation can be written as a linear combination of normal modes of the form:

 where $k$ is the wavenumber along the homogenous direction ${\bf e}_z$ and $\lambda = \sigma \pm i\omega$ contains the growth rate, $\sigma$ and frequency $\omega$.
 The growth rate, frequency, and the wavenumber of the most dominant mode $\hat{\bf q}(x,y)=(\hat{u}, \hat{v}, \hat{w}, \hat{T})^\top$ (also referred to as the direct mode) are found by solving the eigenvalue problem for $\lambda$ that result from (\ref{eq:direct}) and (\ref{eq:normal_mode}).
 This is done numerically by means of a time-stepper method~\citep{Barkley:IJNMF2008}.
 Here the eigenmodes are normalised such that $\|\hat{\bf q}\|_2=1$, where $\|\cdot\|_2$ denotes the standard $l^2$ vector norm of $4 \times N_e \times (N+1)^2$ values that make up $\hat{\bf q}$.
 In this context, $N_e$ refers to the number of quadrilateral elements.
 For the details of the eigenvalue solver we refer the reader to section~2.2 of our previous work \citep{Kumar:JFM2020}.